 - What do you think about when you’re alone?

-You probably wouldn’t ask a complete stranger these things without some sort of conversation or consent first.
+You probably wouldn’t ask a complete stranger these things without a conversation or consent.

-Each of these interactions should feel like a conversation between two people who trust each other.
-And two people who deserve each other’s trust.
+Each of these interactions should feel like a conversation between two people who trust each other and deserve each other’s trust.
 It can’t be one-sided.
 Unless you want to be cold like Dr. Sbaitso or creepy like HAL, you need to take the time to think about these prompts and put yourself in the reader’s shoes.
-So let’s talk about how to go about this.
+So let’s talk about how to do this.

 - Start with questions.